debops/debops/docs/ansible/roles/slapd/ldap-schema.rst

 You can use the :ref:`debops.resources` role to copy custom ``*.schema`` or ``*.ldif`` files to the remote host before importing them.
-The ``*.ldif`` files can be imported automatically, but the ``*.schema`` import relies on the :command:`fusiondirectory-insert-schema` command which is available in the ``fusiondirectory-schema`` APT package.
+The ``*.ldif`` files can be imported automatically, but the ``*.schema`` import relies on the :command:`schema2ldif` tool which is available from the APT package with the same name.

 If you are using clustered OpenLDAP, for example in N-Way Multi Master replication mode, you should import the schemas only on one node at a time.